uva-sp/scientific-programming-1/python/basics/20 Variables.md

 To be able to use results (values) from one calculation in another calculation we have to temporarily store these results.
 As a solution Python offers you to assign names to values.
 These name-value pairs are called **variables**.
 By using the `=` operator we can combine a name and a value, and consequently use that value elsewhere.

+In Dutch:

 ![embed](https://player.vimeo.com/video/287248523)

+In English, read more about [variables and values](http://greenteapress.com/thinkpython/html/thinkpython003.html) at Think Python.

 ## Types